 - Fill out a short (3- to 5-minute) survey online to find out if you are eligible to join Quit2Heal.

 - If you are eligible, fill out another online survey (10 to 15 minutes) about you and your smoking.
 You'll have 2 weeks to do it.

 - Next, you'll be randomly assigned (like tossing a coin) to 1 of 2 groups.
 Both groups will have a quit-smoking smartphone app to support you and help you quit.

-- Fill out 1 more survey (15 to 20 minutes) after 2 months.
+- Fill out 3 more surveys (15 to 20 minutes) after 3, 6, and 12 months.
 You can fill it out online, by phone, or by mail.

-- You will get $25 for completing the 2-month survey.
+- You will get $25 for completing each survey.

-- You'll get a $10 bonus if you fill out the survey within 24 hours of when it's emailed to you (so you would get $35 total).
+- You'll get a $10 bonus if you fill out each survey within 24 hours of when it's emailed to you (so you would get $35 total per survey).

 Keeping your information private is important us.
 Your survey information will be entered on this secure website and kept confidential by Quit2Heal staff.
 More on confidentiality...

 - Who is the Principal Investigator of the study?

 - Who else is involved besides the Principal Investigator in the study?